Learning Disability Today

 Nine more Remploy factory closures announced

-The factories to close are: Frontline Textiles and Marine Textiles, which are based at Dundee, Stirling, Clydebank, Leven and Cowdenbeath and Remploy’s Packaging business, based at Norwich, Portsmouth, Burnley and Sunderland.
+The factories to close are Frontline Textiles and Marine Textiles, based in Dundee, Stirling, Clydebank, Leven, and Cowdenbeath, and Remploy’s Packaging business, based in Norwich, Portsmouth, Burnley, and Sunderland.

-These closures follow a commercial process where Remploy invited bids from individuals and organisations interested in buying all or parts of its remaining businesses and 18 sites proposed for closure.
-No viable bids were received for Frontline Textiles, Marine Textiles or Packaging.
+These closures follow a commercial process in which Remploy invited bids from individuals and organisations interested in buying all or parts of its remaining businesses.
+Eighteen sites were proposed for closure.
+No viable bids were received for Frontline Textiles, Marine Textiles, or Packaging.

 All 284 employees at the sites – including 234 with disabilities – are now under threat of redundancy.